Skip to main content

 • _browserVersion: The version of the browser used, for example, HeadlessChrome/101.0.4950.0.

-• _puppeteerConfig: The configuration for Puppeteer (MemLab uses Puppeteer as its browser interaction front-end):
+• _puppeteerConfig: The Puppeteer configuration (MemLab uses Puppeteer for browser interaction):

-• headless: A boolean indicating whether the browser runs in headless mode.
+• headless: Whether the browser runs in headless mode.

-• devtools: A boolean that specifies if devtools are opened when interacting with the page.
+• devtools: Whether DevTools are opened when interacting with the page.

-• userDataDir: The path to the browser-generated test user profile data directory.
+• userDataDir: The path to the browser's user profile data directory.

 • args: An array of additional arguments to be passed to the browser instance.